Introduction

 The

-module and all the default Python built-ins.
+exec, it’s using the namespace ofnew_printwhich has access to theosmodule and all the default Python built-ins.